gregorychen3/liquor-buddy-website/content/_index/features/search-liquor-prices.md

 #  url = "#"
 +++

-Find out which nearby liquor stores carry your liquors of choice, and at what prices.
+Find out which nearby liquor stores carry your favorite beverages, and at what prices.